Intervention/docs/image/v3/introduction/index.md

 ```

 The library follows the FIG standard PSR-12 to ensure a high level of
-interoperability between shared PHP code and is fully unit-tested.
+interoperability among shared PHP code and is fully unit tested.

 Read how to [install Intervention Image](/v3/introduction/installation).